jztimm/AR-Environment-Skeleton/README.md

 - Teacher#tenure should return true if a teacher has taught more than 5 years, otherwise false You should have a completed seeds file for testing Answer the following questions:

-Which method(s) does Active Record create for you?
+# Which method(s) does Active Record create for you?
+- Active Record creates

-Which method(s) did you have to create yourself?
+# Which method(s) did you have to create yourself?
 Why?
+- The methods I had to create was the #tenure, .all_in_grade, and #full_name because I wanted the data to return specific data